jdingel/DingelTintelnotSEGS/interactive_fe_estimation/ReadMe.md

 * `convert_lodes_dta_csv.do`: convert the 2010 LODES data into the .csv format required by the MATLAB scripts.
 * `int_fe_est.m`: Estimation interface; accepts year, rank, multistart index, and tolerance parameters as inputs.
     Outputs commuting elasticity and both additive and interactive FE estimates.
-* `IFE_MLE.m`: Script to perform the MLE procedure, given rank and initial values for all parameters.
-    Derived from the Chen et al. replication package; includes previously separate functions model(), normalize(), and SampleLogL().
 * `select_optimal_ests_from_multistarts.m`: Reads through multistart output and selects the likelihood-optimal estimates (of commuting elasticity and additive/interactive FEs) for a given rank.
 * `eigenvalue_ratio_test.m`: Performs the eigenvalue ratio test for determining optimal rank.
-* `plot_fitted_values_elast_comparisons.m`: Plots fitted values from the IFE estimation for each of the ranks, against the actually observed LODES data.
-Also visualizes the estimated commuting elasticity magnitude from each of the IFE ranks.
-* `IFE_estimation_results_skeleton.tex`: Skeleton for production of formatted IFE estimation output table.
 * `table_generator_IFE.R`: Table generation script for achieving otherwise difficult table formatting
 * `mcfadden_r2_calculation.jl`: Computes McFadden's R-squared for the IFE (MLE) estimates